CSIS-NLU/Open-Science-101/Group-Projects/Music Trends During Election Cycles - Spotify/README.md

 ## Dataset
 Description of the dataset used for this project.
 [Link to Kaggle's dataset](https://github.com/nasa/Transform-to-Open-Science/blob/main/README.md#open-science-101-curriculum)

+## Results of Project
+We've come to the conclusion that the genres do not change whether they are non-election or election years but the danceability and loudness do.
+Every year, the top songs on Spotify are Pop but the charts show that once it's non election years danceability, tempo, and loudness decrease.

 ## License Information
 You are free to:
 Share — copy and redistribute the material in any medium or format for any purpose, even commercially.